 If you pay a rental bond, your lessor or agent must give you a bond receipt.
-They must send your bond money into the RTA for safe-keeping, along with a Bond Lodgement (Form 2) signed by both of you, or you can lodge for your bond online with RTA Web Services using a QGOV account .
+They must send your bond money into the RTA for safe-keeping, along with a Bond Lodgement (Form 2) signed by both of you.
+Alternately you can lodge your bond payment online directly with the RTA.

 When you move out you can apply to the RTA to get your bond money back.
-You should get your bond back, as long as you have met your renting responsibilities.
+You should get your bond back as long as you have met your renting responsibilities.